 The German Summer Study Program for High School Students provides a three-week homestay and school experience.
-Students live with a German family, attend classes, visit regional attractions, and experience the German language and culture firsthand.
+Students attend classes at a Gymnasium, live the family of a host brother or sister who attends the school, visit regional attractions, and experience the German language and culture firsthand.
 Students return speaking German better—with a greater sense of confidence, maturity, and independence.

 The program is sponsored in cooperation with the German government's Pedagogical Exchange Service (PAD).
 Nearly 2,500 students have benefited from this unique experience since the program was created in 1978!